 Clearing Cache Plugin Data

 If the problem persists on more than one browser or computer, then you should clear your WordPress cache plugin’s data.
-Caching plugins provide cached data to browsers.
+WordPress caching plugins provide cached data to browsers.
 The browsers then don’t need to download files from the server every time someone requests the page.
-Even some security plugins that provide a firewall layer of protection will have caching capability.
+Even some popular WordPress security plugins that provide a firewall layer of protection will have caching capability.

 If your website is hosted by a WordPress Managed hosting (WP Engine or Flywheel, for example), they might not allow caching plugins to install.
 If this is the case then they are providing this caching either via their own plugins or on the server-side, and it can be cleared there.
 They may or may not have a method to manually clear the WordPress cache.
 You’ll find a cache clear or flush button within your dashboard or from the top menu if that’s the case.